99bjacko/milestone-project-1/README.md

 ### Code

 - [Bootstrap 4.1.3](https://getbootstrap.com/docs/4.1/getting-started/download/) was used throughout the project, utilising the built in Grid System to ensure that the site is responsive across multiple devices.
+- Code from [W3Schools](https://www.w3schools.com/html/html_favicon.asp) was used to add a favicon to the website.

 ### Content